With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

 Expand the track by double clicking on it.

 To customize the style of the video track, click Timeline Display Settings, the wrench tool on the timeline panel.

 The checkbox for Display the project item name and label color for all instances has been moved to Timeline Display Settings .

 For information about viewing and adjusting keyframes in video and audio tracks, see View keyframes and graphs.

 The sequence settings must be correct when you create the sequence.
-Once a sequence is created, some sequence settings, such as the timebase settings, are locked.
-This locking prevents unwanted inconsistencies that could result from changing sequence settings later.
+Sequence settings like timebase are locked once the sequence is created.
+It prevents unwanted inconsistencies that could result from changing sequence settings later.

 Creating a sequence opens the New Sequence dialog box.
-The New Sequence dialog box contains three tabs, each with a number of settings: Sequence Presets, General, and Tracks.
+The New Sequence dialog box contains three tabs, each with various settings: Sequence Presets, General, and Tracks.

 - Digital SLR